Categories

 12 Horse Chestnut Trees on Jubilee Avenue have been felled following risk assessment.

-On July 19th 2025, FoWP were informed by the City Council of the removal of several Horse Chestnut trees on Jubilee Avenue.
-Jubilee Avenue is the path from the Stableblock to the Hall and was planted in 1980 for the Queen Mother’s birthday (more…).
+On July 19th 2025, FoWP were informed by Wollaton Hall & Deer Park of the removal of several Horse Chestnut trees on Queen Elizabeth Walk.
+Queen Elizabeth Walk is the path from the Stable Block to the Lake and was planted in 1980 for the Queen Mother’s birthday (more…).

 Elizabeth Avenue